 Though it can be tempting to share treats with your pet, you should avoid it where possible and stick to his normal diet.
-Ice cream is a dairy product, and so some dogs may struggle to digest the lactose that is present (the natural sugar found in cow’s milk).
-While many dogs can tolerate lactose, some will develop vomiting and diarrhea or even an episode of pancreatitis due to the high-fat content.
+Ice cream is a dairy product, so some dogs may struggle to digest the lactose that is present (the natural sugar found in cow’s milk).
+While many dogs can tolerate lactose, some will develop vomiting and diarrhea or even an episode of pancreatitis due to the high fat content.

 It is also worth noting that some flavors could cause additional problems – rum and raisin, for example, will contain toxic raisins, and chocolate varieties could contain varying amounts of theobromine (the part of chocolate that causes toxicity in dogs).

 You should avoid giving your dog kale as it contains a couple of different compounds that can be harmful to dogs, including calcium oxalate and isothiocyanates.
 Calcium oxalate can cause issues such as kidney and bladder stones, and isothiocyanates can cause gastrointestinal irritation leading to vomiting and diarrhea.

 Thallium poisoning is also a rare possibility when eating kale due to the amounts of this heavy metal within the plant.
-Unfortunately, many dog owners mistakenly feed their dog Kale as it’s a superfood for many humans.
-But it’s not safe, and should be avoided in favor of other canine-safe greens instead.
+Unfortunately, many dog owners mistakenly feed their dogs Kale as it’s a superfood for many humans.
+But it’s not safe and should be avoided in favor of other canine-safe greens instead.

 Macadamia nuts are toxic to dogs though the exact mechanism for their toxicity is unknown.
 Animals that are affected usually have issues with their nerve and muscle function.
 Some dogs seem more sensitive to the effects of macadamia nuts than others, but it can be hard to predict in advance which those will be.

 Possible symptoms of poisoning include vomiting, abdominal pain, weakness, ataxia (incoordination of the hind legs), and increased heart rate.
 Some dogs may also develop pancreatitis (inflammation of the pancreas) due to the high fat/oil content of nuts when given in high amounts, including peanuts and almonds.
 Don’t feed your dog these nuts or products that could contain them, like cakes and cookies.
 Other nuts that shouldn’t be fed to dogs include walnuts, pistachios, and pecans.